Halo Concentration, Galaxy Red Fraction, and Gas Properties of Optically-defined Merging Clusters: Introduction

 We construct a catalog of merging cluster candidates from the CAMIRA cluster catalogue \citep{Oguri18}.
-We carry out multi-wavelength studies for the catalog, compiling multi-band dataset from the HSC-SSP photometry \citep{HSC1styr,HSCPhotoz17} and weak-lensing \citep{HSCWL1styr}, Sloan Digital Sky Survey (SDSS) spectroscopic data \citep{Abolfathi18}, {\it ROSAT} X-ray \citep{Truemper82}, {\it Planck} Sunyaev-Zeldovich effect \citep[SZE;][]{Planck16ymap}, the NRAO VLA Sky Survey \citep[NVSS;][]{Condon98NVSS}, and the TIFR GMRT Sky Survey \citep[TGSS;][]{Intema17TGSS}.
+We carry out multi-wavelength studies for the catalog, compiling multi-band dataset from the HSC-SSP photometry \citep{HSC1stDR,HSCPhotoz17} and weak-lensing \citep{HSCWL1styr}, Sloan Digital Sky Survey (SDSS) spectroscopic data \citep{Abolfathi18}, {\it ROSAT} X-ray \citep{Truemper82}, {\it Planck} Sunyaev-Zeldovich effect \citep[SZE;][]{Planck16ymap}, the NRAO VLA Sky Survey \citep[NVSS;][]{Condon98NVSS}, and the TIFR GMRT Sky Survey \citep[TGSS;][]{Intema17TGSS}.
+As a first demonstration of the power of optically-defined subsamples, we in this paper focus on stacking analyses of multi-wavelength dataset.
 We describe our optical-selected merging clusters and multi-wavelength analyses in Sec. \ref{sec:data}.
 The main results and discussion are presented in Sec. \ref{sec:result}.
 We summarize our results in Sec. \ref{sec:sum}.
 Throughout the paper we assume a flat $\Lambda$CDM cosmology with $H_0=70~{\rm km~s^{-1}Mpc^{-1}}$, $\Omega_{m,0}=0.28$ and $\Omega_\Lambda=0.72$.